Master’s students Methodology and Statistics, Research Master Students and PhDs.

 Mode of instruction

-The course consists of 7 lectures
+The course consists of 7 lectures and two practicals.

 Two graded assignments and a written exam.